 “Technology supports the relationship between the health plan and member, or provider and patient – it doesn’t build it.
 Strong relationships are created from personalized, relevant messages delivered at the right time and in the right way.”

 – Kyle Gunderson, President & CTO, Revel

-Improving the member experience, and subsequently gaining higher Medicare Star Ratings will only occur after trust is established, digitally or otherwise.
+However, improving the member experience, and subsequently gaining higher Medicare Star Ratings will only occur after trust is established, digitally or otherwise.
 A data driven culture puts the member or patient first.
 Removing silos takes time, effort, and a willingness to trust and collaborate between departments.
 Yet alignment yields huge benefits to the member and patient experience.
 This approach makes it easy to adapt and respond to an individual’s healthcare journey in an informed, impactful way.